 Game Distribution

-In 2018, Discord launched a game store to compete against Steam.
+In 2018, Discord launched a game store called Discord Store to compete against Steam.
 The store was exclusive to Nitro subscribers, giving them access to titles like Dead Cells and Into The Breach.
-However, the store never gained traction and was phased out just a year after its launch.
+However, the store never gained traction with users and was phased out just a year after its launch.

-Discord quickly pivoted into a new model, partnering with game developers with titles using its servers exclusively.
-Unlike traditional game distribution platforms, Discord offers game developers a unique opportunity to build a community while building their games.
-It allows them to sell directly to their communities during a game’s development.
+Discord quickly pivoted into a new developer model (the aforementioned Discord Activities and applications), partnering with game developers through its servers exclusively.
+Unlike traditional game distribution platforms, Discord offers game developers a unique opportunity to build a community while building their games, allowing them to sell directly to their communities during a game's development.

-Discord also offers a suite of commerce tools to help game developers sell their games through verified servers, and then take a 10% cut.
-That model is similar to how Shopify’s tools help online businesses.
-The game studios can track their community on servers with daily metrics, analytics, attribution tracking, and tools to run private alphas or betas directly through Discord.
+Discord also offers a suite of commerce tools to help game developers sell their games through verified servers with a 10% revenue cut.
+Similar to how Shopify's tools help online businesses, Discord provides game studios with tracking capabilities to analyze communities on servers with daily metrics, analytics, attribution tracking, and tools to run private alphas or betas directly through Discord.

 Traction